thecodingmachine/symfony-vuejs/docs/housekeeping.md

 **Bugs fixes:** run `docker-compose pull`.

 **Minor version:** you should be able to change the minor version of your image without any problem, as it should only contain new features and bugs fixes.
-Anyway, read carefully the patch note and the related documentation.
+Anyway, read the patch note and the related documentation carefully.
 Update the corresponding Docker Compose files accordingly.

-**Major version:** as a major version contains breaking changes, read carefully the patch note and the new documentation.
+**Major version:** as a major version contains breaking changes, read the patch note and the new documentation carefully.
 Update the corresponding Docker Compose files accordingly.

 ### TheCodingMachine images (Node.js / PHP)